 You can be as busy or as relaxed as you like at Insotel Hotel Formentera Playa, with a selection of pools and action-packed watersports.

-TUI SENSATORI Resort Atlantica Crete brings you everything from sports to spa treatments with a touch of classic Greek style.
+TUI SENSATORI Resort Atlantica Caldera Palace brings you everything from sports to spa treatments with a touch of classic Greek style.